Citizen enforcement of abortion law violates Texas constitution, judge rules - The Boston Globe

 “The abortion industry’s lawsuit abuses the judicial system and turns this court into a mere platform for airing criticisms against the boldest pro-life law to take effect since Roe v.
 Wade,” Kimberlyn Schwartz, a Texas Right to Life spokesperson, said in a statement.

 The abortion law, known in Texas as Senate Bill 8 or the “heartbeat law,” prohibits abortions after cardiac activity has been detected, usually around six weeks of pregnancy.
-By expressly prohibiting state officials from enforcement, and relying instead on individuals, the law avoided the usual process of legal scrutiny and went into effect in September after the U.S. Supreme Court declined to step in.
+By expressly prohibiting state officials from enforcement, and relying instead on individuals, the law avoided the usual process of legal scrutiny and went into effect in September after the US Supreme Court declined to step in.
+On Friday the court allowed the law to remain in effect while a separate federal case plays out in Texas.

-The Supreme Court heard arguments about the law last month as part of an expedited process and is expected to rule soon.

-The court has also been weighing arguments over a Mississippi law in a case seen as a direct challenge to Roe v.
-Wade, the 1973 decision that prevented states from banning abortions before fetal viability.
-The Mississippi law bans the procedure after 15 weeks, or about two months before viability.

 Advertisement